 Going into Publix and getting food and stuff.
 He didn’t want to do that anymore.
 He wanted, you know – he’d tell me what he wanted and send me.
 Or if Nancy and I were out during the day, he’d just call and say, ‘Pick this up.’
 It was a huge personality change.
 Not crazy huge, where everyone else would notice, but the people around him a lot would notice."

 Everything in the above exchange logically points to CTE, but we can never know for sure.
 It makes sense.
-Chris Benoit sustained a ludicrous amount of shots to the head throughout his career, and deterioration of the brain could very well explain for such a change from this family man to a cold-blooded murderer.
+Chris Benoit sustained a ludicrous amount of shots to the head throughout his career.
+The brain’s deterioration could very well explain such a change from this family man to a cold-blooded murderer.

 WWE Changes the Rules Due To the Autopsy Report From Chris Benoit